What is CRM Software?

 Below is the breakdown of the estimated time to ROI according to the review data on G2 as of January 26, 2021:

-- 7.5 %of buyers haven’t realized a full payback yet
+• 7.5 %of buyers haven’t realised a full payback yet

 Ben van Rooy